frederic-perez/AmE-dictionary/data/dictionary.md

 __Styrofoam__ :two::hammer: _A large Styrofoam cup of coffee._
 __suave__ _adj_ :five::hammer: _The suave action-hero father was played by Antonio Banders with a pronounced Spanish accent._
 __sub out__ _v_ _Just sub out boy-meets-girl with girl-meets-gorl._
+__subclinical__ _adj_ :dart: Of or relating to the stage in the course of a disease before the symptoms are first noted.
 __subcompact__ (car?)
 __subdue__ _v_ :five::hammer: (subdued)
 __subjugate__ _v_